 How does Fair Trade Certified strengthen my brand?

 Consumers know and trust Fair Trade Certified; it’s the most widely recognized fair trade label in the United States.
-By participating in our program, you’re demonstrating authenticity to consumers and verifying your ethical sourcing claims.
+By participating in our program to become a Fair Trade Certified business partner, you’re demonstrating authenticity to consumers and verifying your ethical sourcing claims.

 And as an ISEAL Code-Compliant member, you can trust that Fair Trade USA’s operations and standards have been independently evaluated against ISEAL’s Codes of Good Practice.

 What is the price of Fair Trade Certified?